-- Shares that a person has sold in any transaction that has not been settled or closed; - Shares that a person has borrowed or purchased pursuant to an agreement to resell; and - Shares subject to any option, warrant, forward contract, swap, contract of sale, other derivative or similar agreement entered into by a person, whether any such instrument or agreement is to be settled with shares or with cash based on the notional amount or value of shares, in any such case which instrument or agreement has, or is intended to have, the purpose or effect of (1) reducing in any manner, to any extent or at any time in the future, the person's full right to vote or direct the voting of any such shares, or (2) hedging, offsetting or altering to any degree gain or loss arising from the full economic ownership of such person's shares
+- Shares that a person has sold in any transaction that has not been settled or closed; - Shares that a person has borrowed or purchased pursuant to an agreement to resell; and - Shares subject to any option, warrant, forward contract, swap, contract of sale, other derivative or similar agreement entered into by a person, whether any such instrument or agreement is to be settled with shares or with cash based on the notional amount or value of shares, in any such case which instrument or agreement has, or is intended to have, the purpose or effect of (1) reducing in any manner, to any extent or at any time in the future, the person's full right to vote or direct the voting of any such shares, or (2) hedging, offsetting or altering to any degree gain or loss arising from the full economic ownership of such person's shares.

 A shareholder will be deemed to "own" shares held in the name of a nominee or other intermediary so long as the person claiming ownership of such shares retains the right to instruct how the shares are voted with respect to the election of Directors and possesses the full economic interest in the shares.
-A shareholder's ownership of shares will also be deemed to continue during any period in which such person has loaned such shares, provided that the person has the power to recall such loaned shares on five business days' notice, the person recalls the loaned the loaned shares within five business days of being notified that its nominee will be included in the Company's proxy materials for the Annual Meeting of Shareholders, and the person holds the recalled shares through such Annual Meeting of Shareholders.
+A shareholder's ownership of shares will also be deemed to continue during any period in which such person has loaned such shares, provided that the person has the power to recall such loaned shares on five business days of being notified that its nominee will be included in the Company's proxy materials for the Annual Meeting of Shareholders.